zardra/nuclide/docs/_docs/editor/basics.md

 The Nuclide Home page gives you quick access to common Nuclide tools and features, as well as information regarding how to provide feedback.

-## Project and File Explorer
+## Project Explorer

-The project and file explorer is on the left side of Nuclide.
-This is where you can open projects, navigate through your project to open files in the [editing area](#editing-area), create new files and folders, etc.
+The Project Explorer is on the left side of Nuclide and contains two tabs: **File Tree** and **Source Control**.
+This is where you can open projects, navigate through your project to open files in the [Editing Area](#editing-area), create new files and folders, view source control information, etc.

 ### Adding Projects

 The first time you open Nuclide, there will be no projects or files open.
-Instead you will see two options in the project explorer: 1) **Add Project Folder**, which opens a local project, and 2) **Add Remote Project Folder**, which opens a project on a [remote machine](/docs/features/remote/).
+Instead you will see two options in the Project Explorer's File Tree tab: 1) **Add Project Folder**, which opens a local project, and 2) **Add Remote Project Folder**, which opens a project on a [remote machine](/docs/features/remote/).

 ![](/static/images/docs/editor-basics-adding-projects.png)

 When you choose a project to open, you are choosing the root directory of that project.
-Upon opening, the file explorer turns into a file tree, with the top of tree as the root.
+Upon opening, the project's file tree appears with the root folder at the top.

 ![](/static/images/docs/editor-basics-file-tree.png)

-To remove a project from the project explorer, *right-click* on the root, and choose **Remove Project Folder**.
+To remove a project from the Project Explorer, *right-click* on the root folder, and choose **Remove Project Folder**.

 ### Multiple Projects

 You can have more than one project open at a time.
-To open a second project, *right-click* anywhere in the project explorer area, and choose **Add Project Folder** or **Add Remote Project Folder**.
+To open a second project, *right-click* anywhere in the Project Explorer's File Tree area, and choose **Add Project Folder** or **Add Remote Project Folder**.

 > You can have both local and remote projects open at the same time.